 World Language students who are able to demonstrate an Intermediate High level of proficiency in the four skills (listening, reading, writing, and speaking), and proficiency in English, will attain the Illinois State Seal of Biliteracy their senior year.
 Students who meet all requirements but score Intermediate Mid in one of the world languages four skills will earn the state Commendation.
 Students who earn either of these awards will receive a State Seal of Commendation sticker on their diplomas and transcripts, recognition at the Awards Assembly, graduation cords, and a special note in the graduation program.
-Seal recipients will receive two years of World Language credit in any Illinois public college or university.
+Seal recipients will earn two years of World Language credit at any Illinois public college or university.
+This credit is also transferable to institutions in 47 other states.